byee4/bfx/rscripts/README.md

-Porting these scripts over to CWL
+Slowly porting these scripts over to CWL